Political Science and Public Affairs, M.A.

 6. Graduates will be able to demonstrate honest and ethical research practices.

-Students on SLU's St. Louis campus will choose one of the three formal concentrations, or they may choose a general M.A. designed around an individualized plan of study.
+Students on SLU's St. Louis campus will choose one of four formal concentrations.
 All students on SLU's Madrid campus complete the concentration in international relations and crisis.

 All students will complete a total of 30 credits for the M.A. degree.
 All students are required to pass a field exam on their formal concentration or individual topic of interest administered at the beginning of the student’s final semester of coursework.